 Twenty of these years, James Webb!
 What awaits us

-In the coming year, researchers will build on what they learned this year using the James Webb and continue to push its capabilities and limits.
-For example, Milam said, it's possible the telescope could discover an even more distant galaxy.
+In the coming year, researchers will build on what they have learned this year using the James Webb and continue to push its capabilities and limits.
+For example, Milam said, it's possible that the telescope could discover an even more distant galaxy.

 Of course, there were some problems too, it wasn't all rosy.
 In the May 2022Before the first telescope images were even released, a larger-than-expected micrometeorite struck the James Webb causing small but detectable damage.
 All it takes: Scientists are now developing solutions to make sure future impacts don't damage the telescope.